tsolucio/coreBOSReportico/README.md

 - Ok now you can begin tu use the module, but before I want to mention an patch for your coreBOS.
 In install directory you can find the **addLinkActionInListView.diff** , this patch modify your coreBOS to add action to the cbReportico registers in List view.
 This action is for open the report directly, but if you don't want to modify you will have to open the registir to clic in **View Report** in detail view action.

 **How to use**
-- After the installation , you have to got to Settings -> Module Manager -> Reportico Settings.
+- After the installation , you have to go to Settings -> Module Manager -> Reportico Settings.
 Here you have a menu to access to Reportico Administration.
 This is for access wit admin user, the first time you have to define your admin password and after that you can create new reportico projects and reports.

 - When you create a report you have tu choose in Database Type the value **Framework (e.g. Joomla).
 Our corebosrun.php define the database values from coreBOS/config.inc.php to set in Reportico project.
 <code>